Signature of 2HDM at Higgs Factories: Discussions and Conclusion

 \section{Discussions and Conclusion}

-We proposed 4 benchmark scenarios of the 2HDM after taking into account the current Higgs data from the LHC.
-And we have evaluated the radiative corrections to the process $e^+ e^- \to Z \phi$ in the SM and in these 4 benchmark scenarios up to one-loop level.
-It is noticed that the calculation given by Whizard the initial state radiation \cite{Mo:2015mza} can cause the cross section of $e^+ e^- \to Z h$ in the SM decreasing by a factor $10\%$, where the contribution of high order logarithms are resumed.
-While here we noticed that the real emission from the initial state can increase the cross section by a factor $+0.5\%$.
-The difference can be attributed to the fact that our results are the fixed order ones.
-Moreover, the lineshape of $P_t(h)$ given in Fig. (\ref{nlopth}) is different from the Fig. (2b) given in \cite{Chen:2017ipx}, where the distribution is a normalized one.
+In this work, we have proposed 4 benchmark scenarios of the 2HDM after taking into account the current Higgs data from the LHC and evaluated the radiative corrections to the process $e^+ e^- \to Z \phi$ in the SM and these 4 benchmark scenarios up to one-loop level.

+In the Monte Carlo simulation results \cite{Mo:2015mza} obtained using Whizard, it is found that the ISR can decrease the total LO cross-section of $e^+ e^- \to Z h$ in the SM by more than $10\%$ when the contribution of high order logarithms are resummed.
+In contrast, the real emission in this work can increase the total LO cross-section by only a factor $+0.5\%$.
+This simply manifests the difference between the resummed and the fixed order results.
+Meanwhile, we find that the 1-loop weak correction of the SM can reduce the total NLO cross section by $9.15\%$, as demonstrated in Table \ref{nlo_SM}.